smcelhos/polymer_bullet_graph/README.md

 Polymer BulletGraph
 =========

 A BulletGraph Web Component implemented using [Polymer].
 Based on [D3js BulletGraph] implementation.
-Still currently as a dependency on D3 which I'm not taking full advantage of.
-My plan is to remove the dependency, I'm currently using it only to calculate scales.
-But alternately I might use it for animations and such.
-Or maybe I'll just make a version of each.
+The d3 dependency has been removed.
+Eventually, as I grow more and more comfortable with Polymer, I'll decide if I want to make a version using d3.

 TODO:
 -----------